MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft-Dynamics-NAV-Performance-Counters.md

 |\# Rows in all temporary tables|Count of number of rows in all temporary tables.|

 ## Scheduled task counters
 These pertain to tasks that are run by Task Scheduler.
-See [Task scheduler metrics](#TaskSchedulerMetrics).

 |  Counter  |  [!INCLUDE[bp_tabledescription](includes/bp_tabledescription_md.md)]  |
 |-----------|-----------------------------------------------------------------------|